peckjd/cpsc318/lab04/README.md

 ## OQE

-- Submit your script files to Canvas.
+- Submit your script files and any output files you use to Canvas.
 - Submit one or more screenshots to Canvas showing each scheduled script.

 ## Save your lab